GeoAdaptive/Resources_library/README.md

 Then open your Atom interface

 #### Step 3
-Open the HTML, CSS files
+Open the HTML(the index.html), CSS(the css file in the css folder) files

 ##### HTML:
 <br> Here looks at the file, these part of the code sets up a web page using HTML